 A personal leave of absence enables a student to work, to travel, or to pursue interests not involving formal studies.
 Students are allowed up to two semesters of a leave of absence for personal reasons between the times they matriculate and graduate from Grinnell.

 The application includes a written portion available from the Academic Advising Office and an in-person interview with the Dean for Student Success and Academic Advising.
 Applications are normally due in the semester prior to the requested leave, but late requests will be considered through noon of the fifth day of classes during the leave semester.
-By noon on the fifth day, a student must be on campus and registered for courses, or they must have submitted the paperwork to the Academic Advising Office requesting a Personal Leave.
+By noon on the fifth day, a student must be on campus and registered for a full load of courses, or they must have submitted the paperwork to the Academic Advising Office requesting a Personal Leave.
 All other students are automatically withdrawn from the College.

 For a student in good academic standing, no qualifications are necessary to obtain a personal leave.
 A student who is on academic probation or who has received an academic warning may be required by the Committee on Academic Standing to submit a statement of how they propose to complete the degree program after returning from leave.